mybb/docs.mybb.com/1.8/merge/running.md

 ### Counter Information
 These are the amount of users, threads, posts, etc that were converted to your new forum.
 ### Board Title
-This is simply the title of the forum your importing from.
+This is simply the title of the forum you're importing from.
 This helps us weed out duplicates.
 ### IP Address
 This is the IP Address of your computer which also helps us weed out duplicates.